Parking space

 A parking space, parking place or parking spot is a location that is designated for parking, either paved or unpaved.
 It can be in a parking garage, in a parking lot or on a city street.
 The space may be delineated by road surface markings.
 The automobile fits inside the space, either by parallel parking, perpendicular parking or angled parking.

+If in tandem parking.
+Whoever pulled in the tandem parking stall first is now technically in the back.
+The second car, is now in the front since they have to leave first.

 Depending on the location of the parking space, the time allowed to park may be fixed by regulation, and a fee may be required to use the parking space.
 It may be designated for free parking.
 When the demand for spaces outstrips supply, vehicles may overspill park onto the sidewalk, grass verges and other places which were not designed for the purpose.

 Patterns

 For most motorised vehicles, there are three commonly used arrangements of parking spaces—parallel parking, perpendicular parking, and angle parking.
 These are self-park configurations where the vehicle driver is able to access the parking independently.